roy2392/langue-migdal-poc/README.md

 5. Check the LangFuse console to see the traces

 ### Option 2: Create Sample Agents to run Evaluations
-Follow the instructions in README.md in the blog_sample_agents folder
+Follow the instructions in the blog_sample_agents/ README.md.
+This is a guided way to run the evaluation framework on actual Bedrock Agents.

 ## Navigating the Langfuse Traces and Dashboard